 IFRS 1 requires first-time adopters to retrospectively apply all effective IFRS standards as at the reporting date.
 However, it also provides for certain optional and mandatory exemptions for first time IFRS adopters.
-We assessed each of the mandatory and optional exemptions in detail and applied those outlined in note 28 to the Q1 fiscal 2016 consolidated financial statements.
+We assessed each of the mandatory and optional exemptions in detail and applied those outlined in note 28 to the Q1 fiscal 2016 and note 27 to the Q2 fiscal 2016 interim consolidated financial statements.